Dilip Sardesai: Test career

 Sardesai had little to show in first class cricket in 1961–62, except for a 281 against Gujarat in a university match.
 He was included in the India team for the Second Test of England's India tour, in Kanpur, in December 1961.
 Leading up to the Test, he was described as an "aggressive strokeplayer".
 In his debut innings Sardesai made 28 before he was out hit wicket while trying to late-cut spinner Tony Lock through the vacant slip region to the third man boundary.
-He innings lasted 108 minutes.
+His innings lasted 108 minutes.
 Sardesai toured the West Indies later in the season, playing in three of the five Tests.
 He was captain Nari Contractor's opening partner in a tour game against Barbados that saw the former hit on the head by a Charlie Griffith delivery after Sardesai had lost his wicket.
 Contractor's injury created a place for Sardesai in the Test team.
 He scored 31 and 60 in the Test at Bridgetown, opening the batting, but was dropped after he was dismissed for a pair in the following match.
 Sardesai scored 449 runs in the five Test series against England in 1963–64 with 79 and 87 in the Fifth and final Test as the most notable performances, helping India to secure a draw after being made to follow on.

 Against New Zealand in 1964–65, Sardesai scored a double century at Bombay and a very fast hundred that set up a win at Delhi.
 New Zealand had forced India to follow on at Bombay, but Sardesai's unbeaten double-century nearly won the match for India.
-He played against West Indies in 1966-67, and then toured England in 1967, where he injured himself on a staircase in the pavilion at Lord's and missed the First Test at Headingley.
+He played against West Indies in 1966–67, and then toured England in 1967, where he injured himself on a staircase in the pavilion at Lord's and missed the First Test at Headingley.
 He recovered to appear in the Second Test back at Lord's, but a broken finger sustained during that match ended his tour.
 He was dropped after two Tests in Australia in 1967–68 due to injury and a series of failures.